JeschkeLab/DeerLab/docsrc/source/firstscript.rst

    plot(t,V,t,Vexp,t,(1-lambda)*B)     % plotting

-Now that we have a noisy DEER trace, we fit it (in a single step) with a parameter-free distance distribution and a homogeneous 3D background.
+Now that we have a noisy DEER trace, we fit it (in a single step) with a non-parametric distance distribution and a homogeneous 3D background.

 .. code-block:: matlab